Position: Assistant Professor of Chemistry

 What and where is Wofford College?

-Find out much more about Wofford at wofford.edu/about/fastfacts.
+Find out much more about Wofford at wofford.edu/about/fast-facts.

-Tell me about the Chemistry Department.
+Tell me about the Department of Chemistry.

 What will I teach?

-What about the January Interim Term at Wofford?
+What about the January Interim term at Wofford?

 During the month of January, faculty and students are permitted to concentrate on a single study project.
 These projects are designed to move beyond traditional classroom courses and teaching methods and to encourage innovative, experiential learning.
-Projects are graded on a Pass/Fail/Honors basis, which allows students to explore projects in which they have interest but not necessarily a full background, without risking their GPA.
-Students annually enroll in on-campus projects, internships, service learning, and travel/study projects.
-Students are also able to propose independent study projects.
+Projects are graded on a pass/fail/honors basis, which allows students to explore projects in which they have interest but not necessarily a full background without risking their GPA.
+Students annually enroll in on-campus projects, internships, service learning and travel/study projects.
+Students also are able to propose independent study projects.
 Additional information about Interim may be found at wofford.edu/interim.